zaccharieramzi/tfkbnufft/README.md

 ### w.r.t trajectory

 This is experimental currently and is WIP.
-Please be cautiously.
+Please be cautious.
 Currently this is tested in CI against results from NDFT, but clear mathematical backing to some aspects are still being understood for applying the chain rule.